dmitrijpotapcik/dmitrijpotapcik/README.md

     sudo chown magento:www-data /var/www/html/

+**Install Composer**
+Install Composer by downloading the file

+    sudo curl -sS https://getcomposer.org/installer | php

+Move composer file to the required directory

+    sudo mv composer.phar /usr/local/bin/composer

+**Magento Access Keys**

+be sure to visit  https://marketplace.magento.com/ and create an account.
+Then you can generate a set of access keys that will allow you to download from the Magento repository via Composer.

+**Download Magento 2.3 via Composer**

+First we need to navigate to the web directory of our web server

+    cd /var/www/html

+Switch from out superuser to the magento user

+    su magento

+In order for Composer to work, it needs to be ran from within an empty directory.

+Check all file and folder inside the directory

+    ls -la

+Delete that test Apache file

+    rm index.html

+Tell composer to install Magento 2.3.5
+This insignificant looking dot tells composer to install it in the same directory from where we are running the command from.
+Missing this dot will cause Magento to install somewhere else.

+    composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition=2.3.5 .

+During the setup, you will be asked for a Username and a Password.
+Just to be clear, **Username = Public Key** and **Password = Private Key** what we created on the Magento website.
 <!--
 **dmitrijpotapcik/dmitrijpotapcik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.